Mamoon794/employee-handbook/README.md

 After logging in, you will be able to create new chats, see your chat history and your messages will be stored.
 ![Chat History](deliverables/D2/images/chat_history.png)

 If you don't have an account, you can sign up using the **Sign Up** button.
 You will be asked whether you want to continue as an employee or an employer.
-As of now, sign up only works when using email.
-Sign up with Google needs a bit more work to be done.
 ![Sign Up](deliverables/D2/images/signup.png)

-If you choose to sign up as an employee, you will be taken to the sign up page by Clerk, where you can enter your email and password to create an account.
-As of now, sign up only works when using email.
-Sign up with Google needs a bit more work to be done.
+If you choose to sign up as an employee, you will be taken to the sign up page by Clerk, where you can enter your email and password to create an account or use Google sign in.
 ![Employee Sign Up](deliverables/D2/images/employee_signup.png)

 If you choose to sign up as an employer, you will see the same page but upon completion, you will be taken to the dashboard which allows you to upload documents, view analytics and more.